Skip to content

 • When appropriate, ensure agreement between the team and its ‘client’ (someone external, or someone internal – like the head of another department)

-I’ve outlined below the basic categories in a brief, but they should be adapted, edited, re-organised to suit your situation, team or client.
-However, consider these points to ensure you have the best brief possible.
+Below, I’ve outlined the basic categories, but like any business document, they should be adapted, edited, re-organised to suit the situation, team or client.

-• Articulate the program objectives using SMART objectives, as well as discuss how you plan to measure your achievements
+• Articulate the program objectives using objectives, as well as discuss how you plan to measure your achievements

 • Discuss from the beginning what resources will be needed to implement the plan